SamNgigi/ISLP/README.md

 # ISLP REFRESHER

-This is refresher of Fundamentaols of Machine Learning using ISLP
+This is refresher of Fundamentals of Machine Learning using ISLP